pierreTklein/robust2notation/README.txt

 						rotations of 30 degree intervals including 0.
 						Creates 600,000 images out of 10,000 provided.
 						Creates multiple processes.
-conv_autoencoder.ipynb : INSERT DESCRIPTION HERE
-handmade_NN.ipynb : Code for the hand-written neural network. preprocessing.ipynb : Preprocesses raw provided image data into .npy files in /data.
+conv_autoencoder.ipynb : contains a convolutional autoencoder, which was tested as a potential de-noising option. data.zip : Contains original training and unlabeled data from the competition.
+Used by preprocessing.ipynb. handmade_NN.ipynb : contains the Jupyter Notebok used in the training. homecooked_NN.py : contains the Neural net class used by handmade_NN.ipynb. preprocessing.ipynb : Preprocesses raw provided image data into .npy files in /data.

-data/
-data.zip : Contains original training and unlabeled data from the competition.
-Used by preprocessing.ipynb.

-829model/
-replica_pred.csv : Predictions from a replication of our 82.9-scoring CNN.
-Not used by anything. model5-40ep-10k-Replica.h5 : Model file of our highest-scoring CNN.
-Not used by anything.